OlegRyazancev/ParkME_client/README.md

 You can check Java backend application [here](https://github.com/OlegRyazancev/ParkME_Server)

+Additionally, I have deployed the backend and frontend via Railway.
+You can access it [here](https://parkmeclient-production.up.railway.app/login)

 ## Setup

 You can find how to run this project locally or by Docker here (in production)